ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp/amp-in-pwa.md

 {{ video('/static/img/docs/pwamp_react_demo.mp4', 620, 1100, align='right third', loop='true', autoplay='true', controls='') }}

 You can see the "AMP in PWA" pattern in action in the [React sample](https://github.com/ampproject/amp-publisher-sample/tree/master/amp-pwa) we've built.
 It demonstrates smooth transitions during navigation and comes with a simple React component that wraps the above steps.
+It's the best of both worlds – flexible, custom JavaScript in the Progressive Web App, and AMP to drive the content.

 * Grab the source code here: [https://github.com/ampproject/amp-publisher-sample/tree/master/amp-pwa](https://github.com/ampproject/amp-publisher-sample/tree/master/amp-pwa)
+* Use the React component standalone via npm: [https://www.npmjs.com/package/react-amp-document](https://www.npmjs.com/package/react-amp-document)
 * See it in action here: [https://choumx.github.io/amp-pwa/](https://choumx.github.io/amp-pwa/) (best on your phone or mobile emulation)